camoverride/mona_lisa_override/README.md

 ## Benchmark

-- ~20 seconds to update
+- ~20 seconds to update on Pi 5